tasuki/zlej-rob/README.md

 ## Contribute

+A prerequisite for running the test suite is putting your robozzle.com login details in `zlejrob/config.py`.
 The test suite can be run with:

     python -m unittest discover